Biomedical Science Clearing

 As your studies progress, you will have the freedom to choose from a range of modules – from human physiology to haematology and pathophysiology.
 You will also find out what is required to become a registered biomedical scientist.

-Karolina, who's studying BSc (Hons) Human Biology and Infectious Diseases, tells us why she chose to study at Salford:
+Karolina, who's studying our BSc (Hons) Human Biology and Infectious Diseases degree, tells us why she chose to study at Salford:

 “I have always been fascinated by the human body.
-I want to know every process, structure, function, and fault.
-I fell in love with Salford during an Open Day and I admire how big its reputation is becoming.
-My lecturers are incredibly supportive, and if you’re a dedicated student, they will recommend you for opportunities that will make you stand out from the crowd.
-After completing my course, I am considering either a physician associate position or a PhD on either microbiology or pathophysiology, but there are so many opportunities available to me because of this course!”
+I want to know every process, structure, function and fault.
+I fell in love with Salford during an Open Day, and I admire how big its reputation is becoming.
+My lecturers are incredibly supportive and, if you’re a dedicated student, they will recommend you for opportunities that will make you stand out from the crowd.
+After completing my course, I am considering either a physician associate position or a PhD on either microbiology or pathophysiology – there are so many opportunities available to me because of this course!”